feedzai/openl2d/README.md

 To replicate the generation of FiFAR, please execute the following steps:

+*Note*: Run each python script *inside* the folder where it is located, to ensure the relative paths within each script work correctly

 ### Step 1 - Clone the Repo and Download Dataset
 After cloning the repo, please place FiFAR's folder inside the repo's folder, ensuring that your directory looks like this